 - Complete the funeral and burial arrangements.

-- Notify the Social Security Administration and any other government agencies of the decedent’s passing.
+- Notify the Social Security Administration and any other government agencies of the person’s passing.

-- Gather all of the decedent’s legal, financial and personal documents.
+- Gather all of your loved one’s legal, financial, and personal documents.
 Make sure nothing is lost, and do not throw out any paperwork.

 - Make sure the decedent’s computer remains in working order.
 Computers often contain important financial, legal and personal information.

 - Do not take any property, open safe deposit boxes, or pay debts until the court allows you to do so.
-Distributions should be made only after someone is appointed by the court to be the estate’s personal representative, the estate’s debts and taxes are paid, and the court determines who the proper beneficiaries of the estate are.
+After someone gets appointed by the court to be the estate’s personal representative, that person can marshal the assets of the estate, pay attorneys, taxes, and creditors and then distribute the remainder to the decedent’s heirs.
+Until somebody gets appointed by the court, it is not legal for anyone to make distributions of the decedent’s property.

 - You may open the decedent’s safe deposit box to get the will only.
-Only the person who is named in the Letters of Administration is allowed to take out the rest of the contents of a safe deposit box.
+Only the person who is eventually appointed by the court to act on behalf of your loved one’s estate will be allowed to take out the rest of the contents of a safe deposit box.
 That person has to account to the court for the contents of the safe deposit box.

-- If there is no Will, then the Court will appoint an administrator and the assets of the Decedent will be distributed according to New York state law of intestate succession – the court will decide who gets the estate.
+- If there is no Will, then the court will appoint an administrator.
+The administrator will distribute the assets of the decedent in accordance with New York state law of intestate succession – the court will decide who gets the estate.

-- If there is a Will, you will need to bring the will to your County’s Surrogate’s Court.
-Call The Law Office of Albert Gurevich at (212) 233-1233 if you need an attorney to assist you with the probate process.
+- If there is a will, you will need to bring the will to your County’s Surrogate’s Court.
+Call The Law Office of Albert Goodwin at 718-509-9774 if you need an attorney to assist you with the probate process.

-- The will usually names a Personal Representative (an Executor or Executrix).
-The Personal Representative will be responsible for the administration of the Estate of the Decedent.
+- The will usually nominates a Personal Representative (an Executor or Executrix).
+The Personal Representative will be responsible for collecting the property, paying off debts and distributing the property to the heirs of the person who passed on.

-- If you are the Personal Representative or Successor Trustee of a Trust, begin making a list of the assets owned by the Decedent or the Trust.
+- If you are the Personal Representative or Successor Trustee of a Trust, begin making a list of the assets owned by the person who died or the Trust.

 - Go through the financial, personal, and legal documents that you’ve assembled, and make an inventory of the decedent’s assets and liabilities.

-- Open a separate bank account for the estate of the Decedent.
+- Open a separate bank account for the estate.
 Keep a record of all transactions on that account.

 - Update the inventory of the decedent’s assets.